ECON 3502 - Econometrics III

 Assessment Related RequirementsAttendance in class and tutorials is expected.

 Some assignments require to use STATA which is installed in the computer labs or may be accessed via ADAPT on your personal devices.
 Please allow additional time for completing the assignments as the computer labs may not be always available.

-1. There will be about 7 group assignments in total.
+1. There will be 3 group assignments in total.
 The students will be asked to form groups at the beginning of the course and do the exercises in these groups.
 No individual work will be accepted for this component.
 The group homework will be collected in tutorials.
 The tutor will mark one question of his/her choice.
-At the end of the course, best 5 out of 7 marks will count toward the semester grade for this component.
+At the end of the course, best 2 out of 3 marks will count toward the semester grade for this component.
 Because not all of these marks count for assessment, no special consideration will be given to students who do not submit the homework (or submit it late) for medical, compassionate or any other reason.